 Considering that forests are the most species-rich habitat on earth, fragmentation is a serious threat to the integrity of their infrastructure and an ecosystem that provides our communities with clean water, jobs, flood protection and a place to explore the outdoors.

-The Northern Forestlands is a great example of scale forest conservation.
-In 1998, forest products company Champion International announced the sale of nearly 300,000 acres in New York, Vermont, and New Hampshire.
-This land, near the Connecticut River, represents a microcosm of the surrounding ecology.
-Numerous significant alpine areas that support native wildlife are now permanently protected, including much of the viewsheds of Blue Mountain and 12 other peaks above 3,000 feet, as well as approximately 5,800 acres above 2,700 feet.
-Also protected are 28 miles of stream frontage on Lyman, Gore and Cone brooks as well as Simms and other smaller streams.
+In 1998, forest products company Champion International announced the sale of nearly 300,000 acres across New York, Vermont, and New Hampshire.
+This land, near the Connecticut River, represents a microcosm of the surrounding ecology, with numerous significant alpine areas that support native wildlife.
+These forests also include much of the viewsheds of Blue Mountain and 12 other peaks above 3,000 feet, as well as 28 miles of stream frontage.

 The Northern Forestlands conservation project is just part of the more than 1.5 million acres of working forest we’ve saved across the country.